-- The ride must be at least three miles (one way).
+- The ride must be at least five miles/eight kilometres (one way).

 - You must (theoretically) pay for your night’s stay.
-This means you can not just simply ride over to your friend’s or family’s house and crash for the night or camp in their backyard.
 The place has to be a legitimate lodging facility if it is indoors, or a campground you pay for if it’s outside.
 (I consider AirBnB to be a “legitimate lodging facility” as well.)
 Saying that, you don’t have to exactly “pay”.
 You can stealth camp or use a free camping spot if you are staying outside (though you have to be a bit more creative than “in the woods down the street”), or use a free hospitality service like Warmshowers or Couchsurfing if you are staying indoors.
 (If you do use Warmshowers, Couchsurfing, and the like, the host cannot be a friend.)

 - This ride must be self-contained, meaning you will need to carry everything you need on your bike.
 No vehicle support allowed or “dropping off” of stuff in advance, but yes you can buy things along the way.

 - You can use public transportation!
 You can take a bus or train to a certain spot, then ride the rest of the way in.
 Please note that you would have to ride at least three miles after getting dropped off and then carry all the stuff on your bike from the bus/train.

 - As for motor vehicles: Please try to ride either from your house or use public transport to assist you.
 If that isn’t possible, you can use a car to get you to a launching point.
 I would still encourage you to find a spot that you could ride to from home first, but if all else fails, I will make this exception.
 But as indicated above: this car cannot become your “support vehicle”.
 You’ll need to be on your own once you get out of the car.